Mosquito – Identification and Treatments

 Mosquitos can carry and transmit diseases to their hosts.
 This is an endemic problem in developing countries, but it also affects North American countries.
 Some mosquito-borne diseases that may affect Americans are zika virus, chikungunya virus, West Nile virus, dengue, malaria, and yellow fever.
 If you start experiencing any symptoms after a mosquito bite, it is important to contact a medical professional.

 One way to prevent mosquito infestations is to reducing any standing water on your property so that there is nowhere for the larvae to develop.
 There are a variety of mosquito traps on the market that use sticky surfaces or electric grids to kill the bugs.
 These may kill a few adults but have been proven ineffective in reducing populations in an area because they don’t target larvae or the environments in which they live.
-Mosquito repellants are also effective in temporarily keeping mosquitos away, but they lose their effectiveness over time and require periodic reapplication.
+Mosquito repellents are also effective in temporarily keeping mosquitoes away, but they lose their effectiveness over time and require periodic reapplication.
 The best way to control a mosquito infestation is to contact your pest control professional.